Action needed to improve Ireland’s low breastfeeding rates

 Serotonin rockets

 “My serotonin levels rocketed!
-And they still do every time she feeds” says Sonia Harris Pope (@soniaharrispr).
+And they still do every time she feeds” says Sonia Harris Pope.

-Sonia Harris has been breastfeeding her daughter Ruby Harris Pope has for 19 months
+Sonia Harris breastfed her daughter Ruby Harris Pope

-Sonia says: “It’s a lovely way to wind down after a mental day and a nice way to start her days too.
+Sonia added: “It’s a lovely way to wind down after a mental day and a nice way to start her days too.
 I still get that natural high and she eats absolutely everything and is thriving, thankfully.
 Did I get lucky?
 Absolutely.
 I don’t take it for granted and though it’s brilliant, it’s not always easy.
 I’m just glad we stuck to it.
-Over 19 months later, our happy baby still loves her booby.”

 Get help

-Mam Aisling has learned to be kind to herself over her first year of breastfeeding.
-She wants others to learn that too:“Set realistic expectations.
+Mam Aisling learned to be kind to herself over her first year of breastfeeding.
+She wants others to learn that too: “Set realistic expectations.
 You won’t finish learning to breastfeed in hospital – that’s ok, there is plenty of time.
 It will come.
 Start small.
-Try telling yourself ‘We’ll do it for 2 weeks’.
+Try telling yourself ‘We’ll do it for two weeks.’”

 Mum Aisling got expert advice while breastfeeding son Liam for his first year